Bly7/OBJ-Loader/README.md

 ## Installation

 All you need to to is copy over the OBJ_Loader.h header file, include it in your solution, and you are good to go.
+It is located within the source folder.

+## Examples

+Examples are found within the examples folder.
+In order to compile these you will need to link OBJ_Loader.h to the compiler in since it is not included within the example folders.

 ## Quick Use Guide